Frequently Asked Questions

 What do I do if someone I know is thinking about suicide?

 It is important to let people know you care about them and for their well being.
 Don’t hesitate to let your friends, family members, and loved ones know that you are there for them.
 It is OK to be direct and talk matter-of-factly about suicide, but you should also seek help.
-Call the National Suicide Prevention Lifeline at 1-800-273-8255.
+Call or text the Suicide and Crisis Lifeline by 988 to speak with a trained crisis counselor.
+Find more information, including the availability to chat online, at www.988lifeline.org.

 I am in need of emergency help at this very moment.
 What can I do?